knixnkk/mangaScrape/README.md

 # Web Scraping and Image Conversion Scripts

-__This repository contains two Python scripts for web scraping, image downloading, conversion to PDF, and file organization.
-Each script serves a different purpose and utilizes different libraries.
-Below, you'll find a brief summary of each script's functionality:__
+This repository contains two Python scripts designed for web scraping, image downloading, conversion to PDF, and file organization.
+Each script serves a unique purpose and utilizes different libraries and methods.

-## Script 1: Web Scraping with BeautifulSoup and Asynchronous Image Conversion
+## Script 1: BeautifulSoup-Based Web Scraping and Asynchronous Image Conversion

-__This script uses libraries such as requests, BeautifulSoup, and aiohttp for web scraping.
+- **Libraries Used**: `requests`, `BeautifulSoup`, `aiohttp`, `PIL`, and more.

-It extracts JSON data from web pages and processes it to collect image URLs.

-The script organizes the generated PDF files into folders based on chapter titles.
+- **Functionality**: Script 1 leverages BeautifulSoup for web scraping and asynchronous image conversion.
+It extracts JSON data from web pages, processes it to collect image URLs, and organizes generated PDF files into folders based on chapter titles.

-Asynchronous image downloading and conversion are handled using aiohttp.
-__
 ## Script 2: Selenium-Based Web Scraping and Image Handling

-__
+- **Libraries Used**: `Selenium`, `requests`, `PIL`, `img2pdf`, and more.
-Script 2 uses Selenium for web scraping and interaction with web pages.

-It scrolls down web pages, selects chapters, and collects image URLs.

-The script handles page navigation, chapter selection, and checks if the Microsoft Edge browser process is running.
+- **Functionality**: Script 2 utilizes Selenium for web scraping and page interaction.
+It scrolls down web pages, selects chapters, collects image URLs, and handles page navigation.
+The script is capable of retries and checks for the presence of the Microsoft Edge browser process.

-Retries are managed in case of errors, and image extensions are checked.

-These scripts are designed for specific use cases and may require customization to work with different websites or scenarios.
-They demonstrate various techniques for web scraping, image handling, and file organization in a scripted environment.
+These scripts are tailored for specific use cases and may require customization to work with different websites or scenarios.
+They offer insights into various techniques for web scraping, image handling, and file organization in a scripted environment.

+Please refer to each script's documentation and requirements for detailed usage instructions and any necessary installations.

-Feel free to explore each script for more details and to adapt them to your specific needs.
+Feel free to explore and adapt these scripts to meet your specific needs.

-__
-### Note: Be sure to review the requirements for each script, including necessary Python libraries and web drivers.
+**Note**: Ensure you have the required Python libraries and web drivers set up as specified in the respective script's documentation.